kilazz/SCStrix-Soar-Raid-Edit/README.md

 6. Install the required configuration.
 7. Restart PC.
 ## Troubleshooting
-   - A brief microfreeze may occur after running `nhAsusStrixSonicStudioSC.exe`.
-This is a known issue and typically resolves itself.
+   - After launching `nhAsusStrixSonicStudioSC.exe`, a brief micro-freeze may occur.
+This is a known issue that usually resolves itself.
-   - After upgrading to a new windows build you may need to reinstall the driver, not sure what the problem is.
+   - After updating to a new Windows build, you may need to reinstall a driver.
+Not sure what the issue is.

 [DriverStoreExplorer]: https://github.com/lostindark/DriverStoreExplorer